-We all know there are certain steps, 6 to be exact, to the scientific method.
-We also know it is something taught to almost every student at some point in their science curriculum.
-But what about if you teach in a special education setting?
+Teaching the scientific method to kids can be a challenge.
+We also know teaching the scientific method steps to students is part of almost every science curriculum.
+But how can you address teaching the scientific method to kids if you teach in a special education setting?
 What if the students you teach are severely impacted?
-Can you still teach and practice the steps of the scientific method?
-Should you teach and practice the steps to the scientific method?
+Can you still teach the steps of the scientific method?
+Should you teach the steps to the scientific method?
 Yes and yes.
 Let’s look at how you can take this abstract concept and provide enough support (and a lot of repetition of course) to allow your students to make real connections to this process.
 Oh, and there is a FREE download at the end of this post. 😉

-This is probably the most difficult step for me because asking questions in general, can be really difficult for our kiddos.
+This is probably the most difficult step of teaching the scientific method to students for me because asking questions in general, can be really difficult for our kiddos.
 The key here is to get your kids to :

 - Just ask general questions about the material you are studying